Smoking Chamomile – Are there Any Proven Benefits?

 As for the risks, the herb itself isn’t harmful, but smoking chamomile (from leaves of teabag) is not recommended as it can be detrimental to your lungs, just like smoking any other substance.

-You could consider purchasing chamomile herbal cigarettes, which can be legally sold to smokers of any age in many locations since they do not contain tobacco or nicotine.
-Herbal cigarettes have toxins and carcinogens like tobacco smoke – FTC report.
+You might think about purchasing chamomile herbal cigarettes, which can usually be sold legally to smokers of all ages in most places, given that they do not contain tobacco or nicotine.
+However, according to an FTC report, herbal cigarettes contain numerous toxins and carcinogens similar to those in tobacco smoke, such as tar and carbon monoxide (1).

-The FTC mandated all herbal cigarette manufacturers to include a warning label on the packaging stating that they are hazardous to health and produce tar and carbon monoxide.
+Also, the FTC mandated all herbal cigarette manufacturers to include a warning label on the packaging stating that they are hazardous to health and produce tar and carbon monoxide (1).

 However, while smoking any herb poses pulmonary risks, it can serve as a nicotine-free and tobacco-free alternative for individuals trying to quit smoking, especially since some herbs like chamomile offer various health benefits.